 Dr. O'Hara is primarily interested in British central governments'

 economic and social policies, focusing especially on the period since

 the First World War, and has written and edited a number of books on this subject.
 He has just published another full-length monograph on this theme, entitled Governing Post-War Britain: The Paradoxes of Progress (2012), and is now starting work on his next book, The Politics of Water in Post-War Britain, due to be published in 2016.
-He writes regularly on current affairs in a personal capacity, both for The Independent and on his own blog, 'Public Policy and the Past'.
+He writes regularly on current affairs in a personal capacity, both for The Independent and across a range of other periodicals and blogs.

 - U67505, Disunited Kingdoms: The United Kingdom from 1707

 - U67900, Making History: Theory, Methods and Sources

 - U67724, Politics, Society and Culture in Modern Britain

 - U67873, Anglo-American Relations in the Twentieth Century

 - U67778, Blue, White and Green Nation: Britain and the Sea since 1600